 To help meet those challenges, the Veterinary Practice Management Program has been developed by Purdue’s Krannert School of Management and College of Veterinary Medicine.
 It is an intensive, four-module, management education program offering graduate-level instruction on core management issues.
 The program is held at Purdue University's West Lafayette, Indiana, campus and offers an exciting, academically stimulating course of study.
 Courses draw upon the faculty and resources of Purdue University's Krannert Graduate School of Management as well as guest faculty selected for their academic credentials and experience in management.

-Veterinarians, veterinary technicians, practice manager, and veterinary students.
+Veterinarians, veterinary technicians, practice managers, and veterinary students.
 There are significant benefits from having two people from one practice attend the program.
-Attendees are better equipped to develop a more in-depth plan to help their business side of animal care practice.
+Attendees are better equipped to develop a more in-depth plan to help the business side of their animal care practice.

-Participants should follow the four program modules offered in this order: Human Resource Management, Accounting and Financial Management, Marketing, and Strategic Thinking.
-This is important since during the later modules, participants will have opportunities to interact with faculty from previous modules and discuss progress in implementing the new ideas developed during the program.
+Participants should follow the four program modules offered in this order: HR: Developing & Leading your Veterinary Team; Veterinary Practice Financials: Learning Where to Start; Marketing &: Social Media for your Veterinary Clinic; and Strategic Thinking: Creating a Plan for Loyalty and Growth.
+This is important since during the later modules, participants will have opportunities to interact with faculty from previous modules and discuss progress in implementing the new ideas and procedures developed during the program.